Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 ##### !hint

 If we look the `products` table has a foreign key, `vendor_id`.
-Could you use that in the join clause.
-Can you use a `where` clause to limit the returned list to vendors with products costing less than 20.0.
+Could you use that in the join clause?
+Can you also use a `where` clause to limit the returned list to vendors with products costing less than 20.0?

 ##### !end-hint